jonathan-g/kayadata/cran-comments.md

 ## Additional comments

-* This submission updates the package to version 1.0.0
+* This submission updates the package to version 1.1.0

-* This release is a data update that brings data up to date through the end of 2020.
+* This release adds options to give the user better control of plotting Kaya data.